emmach4ng/beautiful-jekyll/_posts/2024-05-21-finalproject.md

 ~~~

-To calculate averages for the entire 2018-2020 period, the mean for each metric was executed as follows:
+To calculate averages for the entire 2018-2020 period, finding the mean for each metric was executed as follows:

 ~~~